dfranx/SHADERed/README.md

 </p>

 ### Render textures
 You can render your scene to render textures.
-You can bind multiple render textures to one shader pass.
-This can help with creating G-Buffer and similar things more easily.
+You can bind multiple render textures as output to one shader pass.
+This helps with creating G-Buffer and similar things.
 You can modify these render texture properties: size, format & clear color
 <p align="center">
     <img width="220" src="./Misc/Screenshots/multiplert.jpg">
 </p>

 ### Shader input variables
 You can create your own variables and edit their values in real time.
 SHADERed also comes with lots of built-in 'system' shader variables (elapsed time, window size, various view matrices, etc...).
-You can also change shader variable value only for a specific 3D object - no programming required.
+You can change shader variable value only for a specific 3D object - no programming required.
 <p align="center">
     <img width="400" src="./Misc/Screenshots/itemvarvalue.gif">
 </p>

 ### Zooming in & pausing
 Do you need to zoom in on an area of your shader output?
-You can do that by holding ALT and selecting the area you want to zoom in.
+You can do that by holding ALT and then selecting the area you want to zoom in.
 This can be useful when developing antialiasing shaders.
 It is also possible to pause the time
 <p align="center">
     <img width="400" src="./Misc/Screenshots/zoomin.gif"><br/>
     <em>Shader made by <a href="https://www.youtube.com/channel/UCcAlTqd9zID6aNX3TzwxJXg">The Art Of Code</a></em>